|Research Group||Architectural Science Group|

 |Fax||029 2087 4623|

-I am a Reader in environmental psychology at the Welsh School of Architecture and the School of Psychology at Cardiff University.
+I am Professor of Environmental Psychology at the Welsh School of Architecture and the School of Psychology at Cardiff University.
 My research interests are in a wide variety of topics regarding human-environment interactions, including (1) environmental risk perception, (2) sustainable behaviours and lifestyles, and (3) housing, neighbourhoods and health.

 I have organised a number of comprehensive surveys of public opinion towards future energy options and climate change, and contributed to a research synthesis of the literature on public attitudes to environmental change.
 I am currently leading a project on public attitudes to nuclear power and climate change in Britain two years after the Fukushima accident.